 4) Consider a backup gun.
-I usually carry a backup gun to the movies, because I always go to the theater with my significant other.
-She is trained and has a CCW license, but many movie theaters in our area are “gun free” zones.
-She can’t legally carry, but as a cop, I can.
-I carry a spare pistol so that I can arm her in case of an emergency.
+I usually carry a backup gun to the movies, because I usually go to the theater with a significant other.
+Some of my female companions are trained and have a CCW license, but don’t often carry their guns.
+If I am going with a date who has firearms training, I often carry a spare pistol so that I can arm her in case of an emergency.

 It gives me instant backup and allows me to leave her without worry once we get outside and in a relatively safe position.
 Depending on the situation, I may choose to return and go hunting or help the injured.
 It’s good to be able to do that without worrying about her safety.
-My usual backup gun when I’m with my girlfriend is my Glock 42.
-It’s her primary carry gun, so she’s comfortable using it.
+My usual backup gun when I’m with a girlfriend is my Glock 42.
+It’s very easy to shoot.
 It also conceals well and is one of the most accurate pocket pistols on the market.